Businesses Disrupting Industries With Their Brilliant Ideas -- And What You Can Learn From Them

 “You need people across a range of disciplines,” says CEO Josh Hoffman, “and they have to be able to speak with and work with each other.
 This process captures this cognitive diversity and shows your ability to engage.”

 It should be easier to go global

 Velocity Global handles the headache of international expansion for you.

 Companies looking to expand into foreign markets face unexpected expenses and a tangled web of regulations.
 But by acting as a surrogate employer -- technically, a professional employer organization (known as a PEO) -- startup Velocity Global helps companies hire employees in foreign countries without having to untangle that knot of red tape.
-Say an American company opens a Prague office; it hires locals through Velocity, which is then responsible for all the liabilities.
+Say an American company opens a Prague office; it hires locals through Velocity Global, which is then responsible for all the liabilities.

 “You essentially use our infrastructure so you don’t have to set up overseas,” says founder and CEO Ben Wright.
 “If it works, you’re off to the races.
 If not, you’re pulling out.”
-Velocity -- which expects revenue to reach $40 million this year -- currently supports more than 100 companies and says its services save clients roughly 50 percent on international expansion fees.
+Velocity Global -- which expects revenue to reach $40 million this year -- currently supports more than 100 companies and says its services save clients roughly 50 percent on international expansion fees.

 Even a brand-new stock market.

 In his 2011 book The Lean Startup, Eric Ries suggested someone create a long-term stock market to free companies from the pressures of meeting quarterly goals.
 Now he’s taking matters into his own hands with the Long-Term Stock Exchange (LTSE), which he plans to launch within the next few years.